Bobby Joe Ebola and the Children MacNuggits: Music videos

 For their first music video, the band chose the single from the EP of the same name, Freaky Baby.
-The video featured dancing by the acclaimed bicycle dance troupe, The Bay Area Derailluers.
+The video featured dancing by the acclaimed bicycle dance troupe, The Bay Area Derailleurs.

-The band had so much fun creating the video, they soon announced they would be filming one music video for each of the thirteen songs on their F LP, with plans for a DVD version of the album to be released.
+The band enjoyed creating the video, so they soon announced they would be filming one music video for each of the thirteen songs on their F LP, with plans for a DVD version of the album to be released.
 As of September 2012, the band has released 11 videos for songs on F on their YouTube channel.
 The range of production values and styles for the videos vary widely.
 The band has worked with several different directors including Jamie DeWolf, Christopher Poeschl, Janelle Hessig, Melissa Dale, Alex Koll and others to create music videos that involve short horror films, fake infomercials, Claymation, cartoon animation and more.
 The band has worked with each director to develop elaborate plots, costuming, stories and themes.
 The videos have featured the work and participation of hundreds of cast, crew members and directors.
 The band crowd sourced to raise funds to create one of the videos, Life Is Excellent.

 An animated music video was created by artist Mike Foxall of XRAY Studios for the band's song Bone Dagger and was released on July 4, 2012.